DXHeroes/knowledge-base-content/practices/code_review.md

 ##How to Implement the Code Review
 - Code review is usually done via [pull requests](/practices/pull-requests) and before merging.
-- There are many tools to help you create pull requests, such as [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), [Gitcolony](https://www.gitcolony.com/), or [PullRequest](https://www.pullrequest.com/).
+  - There are many tools for creating pull requests, such as [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), [Gitcolony](https://www.gitcolony.com/), or [PullRequest](https://www.pullrequest.com/).
-- There are two approaches: the first one is to develop something and send it to another developer to check it.
+- Pick one of two possible approaches: the first one is to develop something and send it to another developer to check it.
 The second one is checking the code during pair programming.
-- It is really important that the developers talk to each other and ensure that they understand the code.
+- It is really important that the developers talk to each other and that they all understand what is the code supposed to do.

 **8 tips for code reviewing:**
 1. Know what to look for and ensure that you understand what the code does